dareljohnson/ai-video-to-text-converter/README.md

 - `--realtime` : Enable real-time audio processing from microphone
 - `--batch` : Transcribe all audio/video files in the `input` directory.
 Each file will be processed and outputs saved to `output/` with unique filenames.
-- `--cuda-device N` : Select which CUDA GPU to use (e.g., `--cuda-device 1` for GPU 1, default is 0)
+- `--cuda-device N` : Select which CUDA GPU to use (e.g., `--cuda-device 1` for GPU 1, default is 0).
+If you only have one GPU, use `--cuda-device 0`.
+If an invalid GPU index is given, the program will raise an error and print the number of available GPUs.
 - `--wer reference.txt hypothesis.txt` : Compute Word Error Rate (WER) between a ground-truth transcript and a system output
 ### Batch Mode